akka/akka/akka-contrib/docs/receive-pipeline.rst

 .. includecode:: @contribSrc@/src/test/scala/akka/contrib/pattern/ReceivePipelineSpec.scala#mixin-model

-And this two interceptors defined each one in its own trait.
+and these two interceptors defined, each one in its own trait:

+.. includecode:: @contribSrc@/src/test/scala/akka/contrib/pattern/ReceivePipelineSpec.scala#mixin-interceptors

 The first one intercepts any messages having an internationalized text and replaces it with the resolved text before resuming with the chain.
 The second one intercepts any message with an author defined and prints it before resuming the chain with the message unchanged.
 But since :class:`I18n` adds the interceptor with :class:`pipelineInner` and :class:`Audit` adds it with :class:`pipelineOuter`, the audit will happen before the internationalization.

-.. includecode:: @contribSrc@/src/test/scala/akka/contrib/pattern/ReceivePipelineSpec.scala#mixin-interceptors

-So if we mixin both interceptors in our Actor, we will see the following output for these example messages.
+So if we mixin both interceptors in our Actor, we will see the following output for these example messages:

 .. includecode:: @contribSrc@/src/test/scala/akka/contrib/pattern/ReceivePipelineSpec.scala#mixin-actor

 Unhandled Messages
 ------------------
-With all that behaviors chaining occurring on, what happens to unhandled messages?
+With all that behaviors chaining occurring, what happens to unhandled messages?
 Let me explain it with a simple rule.

 .. note::